Myth or fact?

 Before you commit to buying a home, you should satisfy yourself that you’ll be able to use the property as you intend.
 This includes finding out about any restrictions on its use.

-A title search may also reveal non-financial charges against the property that restrict how the land can be used.
+A title search may reveal non-financial charges against the property that restrict how the land can be used.
 For example, you might not be allowed to build multi-unit dwellings on the land.
 Under the standard purchase contract, a seller isn’t required to remove these non-financial charges from the property.
 The restrictions come with the property.

 It’s common for the buyer’s realtor to obtain a title search during the subject removal period.
 If anything unusual comes up, your realtor should tell you to talk to a lawyer.
 Once the deal is firm, your lawyer or notary will also do a title search.